Skip to main content Skip to footer

 The mandatory Scheme Pays deadline for an annual allowance charge in tax years 2019/20 - 2022/23 is extended from 31 July 2024 to 6 July 2025.
 It is extended to 6 July 2027 for members who retired before 1 October 2023.

-We will accept a Scheme Pays Election after these deadlines either via HMRC’s tool if you are signed in or a Scheme Pays Election form SPE2 if you are using an accountant or IFA, and your election will be processed as voluntary Scheme Pays.
+We will accept a Scheme Pays Election after these deadlines either via the HMRC tool if you are signed in or a Scheme Pays Election form SPE2 if you are using an accountant or IFA, and your election will be processed as voluntary Scheme Pays.

-If you are affected and you need professional support to use HMRC’s tool, you can apply to the NHS Pensions Cost Claim Back Scheme to have your costs reimbursed up to the eligible limit.
+If you are affected and you need professional support to use the HMRC tool, you can apply to the NHS Pensions Cost Claim Back Scheme to have your costs reimbursed up to the eligible limit.

 Most members who use the first section of the tool, and are told that their tax position is not affected, are unlikely to need professional support.
 This means applications for costs for support with the first section of the tool may not be accepted, but all claims will be individually considered.